huntercroxall/huntercroxall.github.io/_posts/2023-12-12-data-analysis-stat386.md

 ## Conclusion
+In conclusion, I learned a number of interesting things about egg-related recall events.
+There is room for in-depth analysis of why more recall events occur in the spring, why more Class 1 events are created rather than less life-threatening recalls, and why the number of recalls has drastically changed during various years like 2017.
+By completing an exploratory data analysis on this data, I was able to learn about egg-related FDA recall events in an insightful way.
+Just reading the rows of the data would not help anyone reach the findings I came to.
+By using exploratory data analysis, I was able to learn so much more about this interesting dataset provided by the OpenFDA API.

+---
+---
 #### Important note:
 Here is the link to my github repository where my data and code is stored if you would like to see the coding process used and the data collected.
 [Hunter Croxall Github](https://github.com/huntercroxall/s386Fall2023-project)